An Excessive Core Collapse in Nbody Cosmological simulations: A Physical limitation

 The $\alpha t_u$($\alpha \leq1$) is the mean time scale of these smallest halos existing in the universe before merging.
 If we set $\alpha=1$, then we ensure the core collapse process caused by the relaxation effect will not happen in the smallest halos (so for all the larger halos within the whole hubble time).

 The parameter of the smallest halos at high redshift are decided by the initial conditions of the simulations.
-In nowaday cosmological simulations, people apply the linear theory and use Fourier power spectrum $P(k)$ to describe the initial fluctuations $\delta(x)$, and to generate the initial conditions(e.g. Seljak U. et al. 1996, Springel et al. 2008).
+In nowaday cosmological simulations, people apply the linear theory and use Fourier power spectrum $P(k)$ to describe the initial fluctuations $\delta(x)$, and to generate the initial conditions(see Seljak 1996,Springel 2008, GRAFIC2 Bertschinger 2001).
 But due to numerical limitation, the simulation initial conditions can only represent part of $P(k)$ in a limited range $[k_{min},k_{max}]$, where $k_{min}$ is decided by the simulation box size, and $k_{max}$ figures the smallest halo properties at the beginning.